 While it’s ultimately up to the user to keep themselves safe, wallets can build security measures into their design to help users along.
-As we see in the diagram, direct access with software methods is the least secure option.
-Encrypting the user’s private key adds an additional level of security.
-Another measure is using a mnemonic phrase or private key for recovery purposes only, rather than the main method of access, avoiding unnecessary exposure.
+Direct access with software methods like private key or mnemonic phrase is the least secure option – it leaves the 'naked' keys exposed to phishing.
+Encryption of the private key with a keystore file is slightly more secure, but in truth, mnemonic phrases and private keys should only be used for recovery purposes, rather than as the main method of access.

-Hardware wallets are seen as the pinnacle of wallet security, offering cold storage in a physical device that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
+Hardware wallets are seen as the pinnacle of wallet security because they offer cold storage in a physical device that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
 Most hardware wallets still need to be used with another form of wallet service, such as a web-based interface or desktop app (covered in the first part of this series!) to offer full functionality.

 Each of the hardware wallet addresses comes from a 'derivation path', which is a fancy way of saying the addresses branch off in different ways.
 If you use one path for your address, you’ll need to continue using that path for all future access.
 For example, the derivation path for Ethereum is m’/44’/60’/0’/0, but the path for Ethereum Classic is m’/44’/61’/0’/0.
 Both of these paths result in a different list of public Ethereum addresses, so it’s important to keep track of which path you’re using.
 Most wallets will tell you when you connect, but if they don’t, they’re likely defaulting to the Ethereum path above.